eliinak/HeapSortVisualization/README.md

 # HeapSortVisualization
 Visualization of Heap Sort

 This is a simple desktop application that visualizes the heap sort algorithm.
 You can easily enter numbers and watch how the algorithm works step by step.
-It is created in VisualStudio.
+It is created in Visual Studio.

 ![1](https://user-images.githubusercontent.com/79605705/111500376-9c088380-874c-11eb-8fcf-09e4c6c3883f.png)
 ![2](https://user-images.githubusercontent.com/79605705/111501103-59937680-874d-11eb-9741-9fb31bad523d.png)